- Yet another collection of personal blog sites

 - A neat project to make punch tapes for those little mechanical music boxes.
 Putting a pin in this for later.

-Some beautiful illustrations.
+- Some gorgeous illustrations.

 - GHCJS is clearly the most powerful in terms of having most of Hackage available, but people say it spits out way more .js code than required which could make things slow to load on slower internet connections.